 Seems like God has delivered for the writer, but now he wants more.
 Hey, it's the ancient world; a lion could maul you in your sleep, or your king's sworn enemies might sack your city.
 We should cut the guy some slack for being needy.

-Newsflash: God hates violence.
-Oh, but he seems totally willing to use it.
+Our poet would like to make it super clear that he totally trusts God and isn't going to run away from conflict.
+Though, newsflash: God hates violence.
+But he seems totally willing to use it.
 Sounds better to be on his side in war.